Julie Thuy Phan

 Nanoscale

-This quantification scale is measured from 1-100 nanometers and marks down the atom and molecule activities in relation to material properties.
-Depending on the types of atoms presented from the scale, will determine the fiber surface effect, which will ultimately determine the material qualities and state.
-The nanometer was introduced and created by Physicist Richard Feynman, who is known to be the father of nanotechnology.
-He had this mastermind and intellectual vision that we can control and see individual particles, molecules and atoms.
+The quantification scale for nanotechnology ranges from 1 to 100 nanometers and allows us to monitor the activities of individual atoms and molecules in relation to material properties.
+The types of atoms present on the scale determine the surface effects of the fibers, which ultimately shape the material's qualities and state.
+The nanometer was introduced and created by Physicist Richard Feynman, who is regarded as the father of nanotechnology.
+Feynman had a visionary approach to science and believed that it was possible to control and observe individual particles, molecules, and atoms.
 According to (NNI) National Nanotechnology Initative, “Today's scientists and engineers are finding a wide variety of ways to deliberately make materials at the nanoscale to take advantage of their enhanced properties such as higher strength, lighter weight, increased control of light spectrum, and greater chemical reactivity than their larger-scale counterparts''.
 Overall, nanotechnology and nanoparticles will strengthen fabric qualities without mass changes, thickness, and texture.

 Here is an example of a nanometer scale used in this scientific manufacturing system.